pmacosta/putil/docs/plot.rst

 The properties of the graph (figure in Matplotlib parlance) are defined in an object of the :py:class:`putil.plot.Figure()` class.

 Each figure can have one or more panels, whose properties are defined by objects of the :py:class:`putil.plot.Panel()` class.
 Panels are arranged vertically in the figure and share the same independent axis.
 The limits of the independent axis of the figure result from the union of the limits of the independent axis of all the panels.
-The independent axis is shown by default in the bottom-most panel althought it can be configured to be in any panel or panels.
+The independent axis is shown by default in the bottom-most panel although it can be configured to be in any panel or panels.

 Each panel can have one or more data series, whose properties are defined by objects of the :py:class:`putil.plot.Series()` class.
 A series can be associated with either the primary or secondary dependent axis